trev3d/QuestDisplayAccessDemo/README.md

 ### To fix

-⚠️ The app only creates a single MediaProjector session on app launch.
-If the app is interrupted (such as by the headset going to sleep) the session will end and you'll need to restart the app.

 ⚠️ The code for copying the texture to Unity is a horribly slow CPU byte array copy.
 I'm trying to fix this in the '[gltexture](https://github.com/trev3d/QuestDisplayAccessDemo/tree/gltexture)' branch

 ⚠️ The incoming texture is flipped vertically.

+⚠️ This demo project only creates a single MediaProjector session on app launch.
+If the app is interrupted (such as by the headset going to sleep) the session will end and you'll need to restart the app.

 ### Gotchas